Explainer: 'Super Saturday' Brexit showdown in parliament looms for PM Johnson

 Other amendments are also possible.

-The Prime minister needs at least 318 votes to be certain of victory in the 650-seat parliament.
+The prime minister needs at least 318 votes to be certain of victory in the 650-seat parliament.

-This number is less than 326 because seven Irish nationalist Sinn Fein party members do not sit, four speakers do not vote and four ‘tellers’ who help count votes, are not counted (although two of the tellers must support the deal and two must be against).
+This number is less than 326 because seven Irish nationalist Sinn Fein party members do not sit, four speakers do not vote and four ‘tellers’ who help count votes, are not counted (two of the tellers must support the deal and two must be against).

-- Conservative Party - Johnson’s party does not have a majority in parliament and is not united about the best plan on Brexit.
-There are currently 288 Conservative seats and most would be expected to vote with the prime minister.
+Conservative Party: Johnson’s party does not have a majority in parliament and is not united about the best plan on Brexit.
+There are 288 Conservative seats and most would be expected to vote with the prime minister.

-But there is a faction of committed Brexiteers that could rebel if they feel the deal is does not provide a satisfactory break from the EU.
+But there is a faction of committed Brexiteers that could rebel if they feel the deal does not provide a satisfactory break from the EU.
 The group, which can number as many as 80 but has a hard core of around 28, are unlikely to vote as a single bloc and are difficult to predict.

-The Democratic Unionist Party (DUP) - The DUP’s 10 lawmakers are also pivotal to Johnson’s chances of success.
-The party is allied with the Conservatives under a formal arrangement, but the DUP currently says it cannot support the Brexit deal.
+The Democratic Unionist Party (DUP): Its 10 lawmakers are also pivotal to Johnson’s chances of success.
+The party is allied with the Conservatives under a formal arrangement, but the DUP says it cannot support the Brexit deal.

-The DUP’s final decision will also influence some of the Brexit-supporting Conservative’s votes.
+The DUP’s decision is expected to influence some of the Brexit-supporting Conservatives’ votes.

-Conservative exiles - Johnson expelled 21 Conservatives from his party in September because they did not support his plan to leave the EU on Oct.
+Conservative exiles: Johnson expelled 21 Conservatives from his party in September because they did not support his plan to leave the EU on Oct.
 31, with or without a deal.
 Another, former cabinet minister Amber Rudd, quit the party over Brexit and also sits as an independent.

 Some could support his deal, others are more likely to reject it and back a delay to hold a second referendum.

-Labour Party - Labour leader Jeremy Corbyn said his party cannot support the deal. [nL9N26V02T]

-“As it stands we cannot support this deal ... also it is unclear whether it has the support of his allies in the DUP, or indeed, many allies on his own backbenches,” Corbyn said.
+Leader Jeremy Corbyn said: “As it stands we cannot support this deal ... also it is unclear whether it has the support of his allies in the DUP, or indeed, many allies on his own backbenches.”

 Asked whether he would put forward a motion of no-confidence to try to bring down Johnson on Saturday, Corbyn said the weekend was a time to discuss the Brexit deal and other issues would be for next week.

-Labour Rebels - Labour rebels are crucial to Johnson’s hopes of getting a deal approved.
-A small handful of Labour lawmakers are explicitly pro-Brexit and have supported previous attempts to back a deal.
+Labour rebels: Labour rebels are crucial to Johnson’s hopes of getting a deal approved.
+A small number of Labour lawmakers are explicitly pro-Brexit and have supported previous attempts to back a deal.

 Another larger group of around 20 Labour rebels who want Britain to leave the EU with a deal could also back Johnson, depending on the final terms.

-Other Parties - Most remaining lawmakers are expected to vote against a deal.
-They are made up of 35 Scottish National Party members, 19 Liberal Democrats and 45 from smaller parties or independents.
+Other parties: Most remaining lawmakers are expected to vote against a deal.
+They are made up of 35 Scottish National Party members, 19 Liberal Democrats and the rest from smaller parties or independents.
 The SNP and Liberal Democrats said they opposed the deal.
 Some independents are likely to vote for it.

-Parliament has already rejected an earlier Brexit deal, negotiated by Johnson’s predecessor Theresa May, three times.
+Parliament rejected an earlier Brexit deal, negotiated by Johnson’s predecessor Theresa May, three times.

 Jan.
 15 - Government lost by 230 votes when parliament voted 432-202 against the deal